 Lately the infrequently visited nature reserves are getting more attention, especially the adventure activity heartland of Pico Bonito, near the city of La Ceiba.
 Here the hiking, rafting, and bird-watching are impressive but the crowds are minimal.
 Much of the the land in Honduras is undeveloped or set aside as nature reserves, including all land above 6,000 feet elevation.

-The two largest cities in Honduras don't win over a lot of fans.
-The hotels there are geared toward business travelers, while tourists grudgingly stay a necessary night while flying in or out.
+The two largest cities in Honduras don't win over a lot of fans and have become increasingly dangerous.
+The hotels there are geared toward business travelers, while tourists grudgingly stay a necessary night if they have to while flying in or out.
 Considering them gateways to Copan, nature, and beaches.

-A few forward-looking entrepreneurs are building interesting hotels with character and we expect the ecotourism potential in Honduras to get more attention in the coming years.
+A few forward-looking entrepreneurs are building interesting hotels with character and we expect the ecotourism potential in Honduras to get more attention in the coming years once there's more stability.
 Browse the "best of the best" hotels covered here, grab a hand-rolled cigar, and enjoy your trip!

 Adventure Travel - Honduras Above the Water